dormant/webobs/README.md

 The script should run in two modes, "normal" and "mobile".
 The second is a stripped-down version for use on mobile phones.

-This feature is not working and a hacked version of the main script, *seismic_plot_viewer_mob.cgi*, can be used instead.
+This feature is not currently working and a hacked version of the main script, *seismic_plot_viewer_mob.cgi*, can be used instead.

 ### Data sources